-Always read food labels looking for minimal ingredients and a sugar content of less than 5 grams per serving.
+Always read food labels looking for minimal ingredients and a sugar content of fewer than 5 grams per serving.
 Avoid labels with refined sugars, white/wheat flour, words you can’t pronounce, and anything listed as “low-fat,” “fat-free,” or “sugar-free.”

-Avoid refined carbs and focus on eating “slow” carbs or carbs with a low glycemic load that release energy slowly into the bloodstream.
-Slow carbs include: nuts, seeds, and non-starchy veg.
+Avoid refined carbs and focus on eating “slow” carbs or carbs with a low glycemic load that releases energy slowly into the bloodstream.
+Slow carbs include nuts, seeds, and non-starchy veg.
 A great way to eat more slow carbs is to choose greens over grains.
 Most people eat twice as many insulin-spiking refined grains as they do greens.
 Eating more veg is a great way to increase fiber, vitamins, minerals, and antioxidants.

 The average American eats over 150 pounds of sugar annually!
 One simple way to strip sugar from your daily diet is to avoid artificial sweeteners and refined sugars by choosing healthier sweeteners, such as cinnamon and stevia.
 Cinnamon, a sweet spice, can slow the rate carbs are digested by 29 percent!
 Stevia, a sweet herb, contains zero sugar and does not affect blood sugar.